Granules – my golden handwriting

+In my studio, I often hear the question come up, “What are those, those dots?”, “Are they pellets?”, and my personal favorite, “It looks like disco dip!”
 And honestly?
 That always makes me smile a little.
-Because those little balls-granules are inseparable from my work.
-But what are they?
+Because those little spheres – granules, in other words – are now inseparable from my work.
+But what are they really?
 And where did this technique come from?

 What are granules?